Jtin25/Local-Climate-Zone/README.md

 | 17 | G | Water |
 | 18 | 6D | Open lowrise & low plants |

+## Code
+The notebook comprises four parts.
+Part I illustrates the LCZ mapping procedure, and Part II shows how to perform a confusion matrix to evaluate the accuracy.
+Part III & IV are optional steps to evaluate the inter-zonal thermal and building properties.

+*Classification rules may not be transferable and may require user adjustment, depending on the study area.
+It is recommended to check the distribution of the UCPs values first.*

 # Input Data
 | Data | Resolution | Source |
 |----------|----------|----------|